sshonosuke/CGE/README.md

-# Crossed Grouped Random Effects Models
+# Scalable Estimation of Crossed Random Effects Models via Multi-way Grouping

 This repository provides R code implementing scalable estimation of crossed random effects models, as proposed by the following paper.